TheDuckCow/Blender_Effectors/README.md

 To be implemented eventually
 =================

 Update Effector:
 This function will allow you to update constraints or parameters such as falloff style and other coming parameters.

 Isolation Effectors:
 When adding an effector, should have the option to choose between effecting some/all of location, rotation, and scale, as well as which axis.

 Effector control panel:
 This panel will list the number of added effectors in the scene.
-With any of these effectors selected, further options for contorlling that effector and all its objects are possible, including:
+With any of these effectors selected, further options for controlling that effector and all its objects are possible, including:
 - Selecting all objects affected by that effector
 - Adding/removing objects affected by effector
 - Changing the influence factors (loc, rot, scale) for the effector.